U.S. judge disqualifies Huawei lawyer from fraud, sanctions case

 (Reuters) - A U.S. judge on Tuesday disqualified James Cole, a Washington lawyer for China’s Huawei, from defending the telecommunications equipment maker against charges of bank fraud and sanctions violations.

-Judge Ann Donnelly of U.S. District Court in Brooklyn, New York, issued her order after federal prosecutors argued Cole’s prior work at the Department of Justice created conflicts of interest.
+Judge Ann Donnelly of U.S. District Court in Brooklyn, New York, issued her order after federal prosecutors argued that Cole’s prior work at the Department of Justice created conflicts of interest.

-Cole served as the No. 2 official at the Justice Department between 2011 and 2015.
+Cole served as the deputy attorney general, the No. 2 official, at the Justice Department between 2011 and 2015.

 “There is a ‘substantial risk’ that Cole could use ‘confidential factual information’ obtained while serving as DAG to ‘materially advance’ Huawei’s current defense strategy,” the U.S. prosecutors said in a May court filing.

-Cole, a partner at the law firm Sidley Austin, claimed he had no recollection of matters referenced as the basis for his disqualification.
+Cole, a partner at the law firm Sidley Austin, said he had no recollection of matters referenced as the basis for his disqualification.
 He did not immediately respond to a request for comment on the judge’s decision.

-Huawei also did not immediately respond to a request for comment.
-It had argued that the Justice Department sought to strip the company of its choice of counsel without fully explaining why.
+“We are disappointed in the court’s decision, which we believe violates Huawei’s Sixth Amendment right to counsel of its choice,” Huawei spokesman Joe Kelly said in a statement.
+“We reserve our right to appeal this decision when appropriate.”

 In the May court filing, the government argued that, as deputy attorney general, Cole “personally supervised and participated in aspects of” a related investigation, but said the details were classified.

 The criminal case against Huawei accuses the company of conspiring to defraud HSBC Holdings Plc and other banks by misrepresenting its relationship with a company that operated in Iran.
 Prosecutors said Huawei put the banks at risk of penalties for processing transactions that violated U.S. sanctions.

 Cole entered a not guilty plea on behalf of Huawei and its U.S. subsidiary in March.